juliansommer/site/README.md

 # TODO

 - add more animations - when u scroll to see the skills, will animate in. same for projects and experience.
+- make footer go to max-6xl width to be the same as the nav bar